r-ybarra/Amazon_Vine_Analysis/README.md

 ## Overview

-The purpose of this analysis was to use our knowledge of PySpark and Google Colab Notebooks along with SQL to extract data from a website, put into a dataframe and then upload that data in SQL through AWS.
+The purpose of this analysis was to use our PySpark, Google Colab, and SQL to extract data from a website, put into a dataframe and then upload that data to AWS.

 ## Results